Inference of the optical depth to reionization $\tau$ from $\textit{Planck}$ CMB maps with convolutional neural networks

-The right panel of Figure~\ref{fig:hist_overfitting}, in complete analogy to the left panel, compares the distribution of $\Delta\tau$ from the \srolltwo-retrained model on training simulations (black contours), or test simulations (green filled histogram).
-We find both histograms in good agreement, indicating that unlike the \srolltwo-trained model, the \emph{retrained} model does not suffer from overfitting, thus achieving our goal (ii) defined above.
+The right panel of Fig.~\ref{fig:hist_overfitting}, in analogy to the left panel, compares the distribution of $\Delta\tau$ from the \srolltwo-retrained model on training simulations (black contours), or test simulations (green filled histogram).
+We find both histograms to be in good agreement, indicating that unlike the \srolltwo-trained model, the retrained model does not suffer from overfitting, thus achieving our goal (ii) defined above.
 Table~\ref{tab:sroll2_training} on the right-hand side lists the results of the \srolltwo-retrained model on \srolltwo{} test simulations.
-We find $\overline{\tau_{\rm NN}}=0.0508$, 0.0606 and 0.0707 for the respective input values of $\tau=0.05$, 0.06 and 0.07.
+We find $\overline{\tau_{\rm NN}}=0.0508$, 0.0606, and 0.0707 for the respective input values of $\tau=0.05$, 0.06, and 0.07.
 This amounts to a bias below $\Delta\tau=8\times10^{-4}$, or $\lesssim 0.1\sigma$.
-In Figure~\ref{fig:hist_3x2} we show a comparison of the results on \srolltwo{} test sets obtained by Gaussian versus \srolltwo-retrained CNNs.
+In Fig.~\ref{fig:hist_3x2}, we show a comparison of the results on \srolltwo{} test sets obtained by Gaussian and \srolltwo-retrained CNNs.
 The reduction of the bias is evident, in particular for $\tau=0.05$.
-Therefore, we choose the retrained approach as our baseline model to estimate $\tau$ on real \planck{} data.
-At the same time, this approach brings an increase in $\sigma(\tau_{\rm NN})$, an effect not seen with the \srolltwo{} training procedure described in Section~\ref{Sec:trainingSR}\footnote{Compare 4th column in Table~\ref{tab:sroll2_training} with 7th column in Table~\ref{tab:gauss_training_sr_test}}.
+Therefore, we chose the retrained approach as our baseline model to estimate $\tau$ on real \planck{} data.
+At the same time, this approach brings an increase in $\sigma(\tau_{\rm NN})$, an effect not seen with the \srolltwo{} training procedure described in Sect.~\ref{Sec:trainingSR}\footnote{Compare the fourth column in Table~\ref{tab:sroll2_training} with the seventh column in Table~\ref{tab:gauss_training_sr_test}}.
 This could be the consequence of the typical variance-bias trade-off observed between statistical estimators: with minimal retraining we are able to achieve unbiased estimates (goal (i) above) at the cost of a larger $\sigma(\tau_{\rm NN})$.
-In addition to that, we are still unable to retrieve values of the learnt $\sigma_{\rm NN}(\tau)$ that agree with $\sigma(\tau_{\rm NN})$ for \srolltwo{} simulations (and therefore also for \planck{} data).
-We conclude that, differently from what happens in the Gaussian model tested on Gaussian simulations, we cannot use the learnt error as an estimate of the uncertainty of the inferred $\tau_{\rm NN}$.
+In addition to that, we are still unable to retrieve values of the learned $\sigma_{\rm NN}(\tau)$ that agree with $\sigma(\tau_{\rm NN})$ for \srolltwo{} simulations (and therefore also for \planck{} data).
+We conclude that, except for case in which we test the Gaussian model on Gaussian simulations, we cannot use the learned error as an estimate of the uncertainty of the inferred $\tau_{\rm NN}$.